OctopusDeploy/docs/docs/octopus-rest-api/octopus.client.md

 ## Working With Spaces

-Octopus version 2019.1 introduced [Spaces](/docs/administration/spaces/index.md).
+**Octopus 2019.1** introduced [Spaces](/docs/administration/spaces/index.md).
 Working with anything other than the default space requires specifying the target space.
 There are two methods of specifying the target space with Octopus.Client:

 ### `OctopusClient.ForSpace`